Raymond2Moran/Self_Intro/_pages/about.md

 Hi there!
 I'm Moran Guo, a 2nd year ScM student in Biostatistics at Johns Hopkins Bloomberg School of Public Health.
 I graduated from [University of Rochester](https://rochester.edu) with a B.S. in Biological Sciences: Computational Biology (Magna Cum Laude) and minors in Mathematics & Japanese.
 I studied protein coevolution, protein folding, and utilized AlphaFold & Bayesian Graphic Model to investigate correlated mutations during the junior and senior years of my undergraduate.

 Currently, I'm working with [Yiqun T. Chen](https://yiqunchen.github.io) on implementing the Prediction Powered Inference (PPI) framework.
 I'm focusing on developing Monte Carlo simulations of PPI estimators and examine the efficiency.
+Our recent project analyzes PPI estimators using "LLM-as-a-judge" paradigm, comparing the estimation efficiency of PPI with Rogan–Gladen-style estimators.

+In a second project, I am working on the statistical analysis of large-scale neuroimmunology data in collaboration with clinicians in the Department of Neurology at the Johns Hopkins University School of Medicine, under the guidance of [Ingo Ruczinski](https://publichealth.jhu.edu/faculty/1011/ingo-ruczinski).
+This work involves developing reproducible analysis pipelines for high-dimensional immunological assay data, including normalization, paired-sample inference, and multiple testing correction, as well as building predictive models using paired CSF–blood features to support disease classification and exploratory biomarker discovery.
+The project emphasizes close interdisciplinary collaboration and translating statistically rigorous results into clinically interpretable insights.

 Outside of academics, I’m also a huge fan to rock climbing (follow me on [KAYA](https://app.kayaclimb.com/share/profile?id=239459&childId=null&suid=239459)) & fitness.
 Besides that, I also enjoyed pop Japanese culture, electronic music and watching tennis.
 In the near future, I might consider playing squash or golf (or both).